Railsware Products Studio LLC Data Processing Addendum

 3.2.
 Purpose of the Processing

-Mailtrap processes Personal and Navigational Information to perform its obligations under the Terms of Service Agreement.
-In no event will Mailtrap process any Personal or Navigational Data for its own purpose or those of any third party.
+Mailtrap processes Personal Data and other information transferred by the Controller under this DPA to perform its obligations under the Terms of Service Agreement.
+In no event will Mailtrap process any Personal Data transferred under this DPA for its own purpose or those of any third party.

 3.3.
 Duration of the Processing